mathteacher/mathteacher.github.io/_gardening/hugelkultur-mounds.md

 ![all mounds with layer of mostly finished compost](/assets/images/gardening/hugelkultur/mounds19.jpeg) {: .gardeningImage}

 A thin layer of potting soil was then applied on top of the compost.
-As soon as soil temperatures a warm enough, a cover crop of sudan-sorghum grass will then be planted.
+As soon as soil temperatures are warm enough, a cover crop of sudan-sorghum grass will be planted.
 This will allow the mounds time to age and get really full of microbes and worms, as well as add a layer of organic matter on top of the TAGRO Mix not covered in compost.
 Next spring I intend to plant blueberries, raspberries, marionberries, strawberries, and lots of annual vegetables.